urql-graphql/urql/docs/graphcache/errors.md

 As data is written to the cache, this warning is issued when `undefined` is encountered.
-GraphQL results should never contain an `undefined` value, so this warning will let you know which part of your result did contain `undefined`.
+GraphQL results should never contain an `undefined` value, so this warning will let you know the part of your result that did contain `undefined`.

 ## (14) Couldn't find \_\_typename when writing.